anodyne/nova/README.md

 * added the message.php file to handle notification of bans, a missing "nova" directory and incompatible PHP version
 * added new process to write the database config file for you
 * updated seamless substitution to be able to override email view files
+* updated to jquery version 1.5.1
-* updated to jquery version 1.5
+* updated to jquery version 1.8.10
 * updated to uniform version 1.7.5
 * updated to qTip2
 * refactored the location helper into a full-blown class with static methods